ivangalkindeveloper/ivangalkindeveloper/README.md

 ### About me
 Worked radio systems engineer in rocket space corporation.\
-Gradually, I came to mobile and cross-platform development and now i working with fintech projects and make additional packages or straters that have a number of advantages and use them in my applications.\
+Gradually, came to mobile and cross-platform development and working now with fintech, enterprise and app projects and make additional packages or straters that have a number of advantages and use them in my applications.\
-At the moment I am working on money transfer, payment forms and crypto wallet applications.

 ### Repositories
 #### Starters